ExitValue.ai

 Owner-operated grooming where the owner is the primary groomer limits transferability.
 If 50%+ of grooming revenue depends on the owner's personal clients, that revenue is at risk post-close.
 Building a grooming team that operates independently is essential for a clean exit.

-Want to know what your pet store business is worth?
+Estimate your pet store business value

 Frequently Asked Questions